thenexthub/Codira/docs/Testing.md

   assert(CanaryCount == 1, "canary was not released")
 ```

-Memory management tests should be performed in a local scope because Swift does
+Memory management tests should be performed in a local scope because Codira does
 not guarantee the destruction of global variables.
 Code that needs to
 interoperate with Objective-C may put references in the autorelease pool, so
 code that uses an ``if true {}`` or similar no-op scope instead of